muquit/javadoc-test/README.md

 $ ./gen_javadoc.sh
 ~~~

-* Come back to the gh-pages branch and commit the generaetd javadocs files
+* Come back to the gh-pages branch and commit the generated javadocs files

 ~~~
 cd ../gh-pages/javadoc-test